-4. Usability and Use
+4. Usability and Use: The maintenance measure meets the Use subcriterion

 (Used and useful to the intended audiences for 4a.
 Accountability and Transparency; 4b.
 Improvement; and 4c.
 Benefits outweigh evidence of unintended consequences)

 4a.
 Use: Vote Not Taken 4b.
 Usability: Vote Not Taken